Mind the Gap! Bridging Explainable Artificial Intelligence and Human Understanding with Luhmann's Functional Theory of Communication: Theorising Artificial Intelligence Explainability and Society

-Outside of academic research, design, evaluation and deployment of XAI systems have proven to be challenging as well.
-This is especially true for high-stakes applications in which ante-hoc explainability -- i.e., having a predictive model that is interpretable by design -- is preferred~\cite{rudin2019stop}.
-Achieving this type of explainability requires more effort and domain knowledge than working with more universal and ubiquitous post-hoc approaches, where interpretability is retrofitted into pre-existing data-driven systems by constructing a separate explanatory model.
-While producing insights that look like plausible explanations, these techniques often cannot guarantee their correctness, hence can be untrustworthy and misleading.
-Additionally, the properties expected of XAI systems span a broad range of sociotechnical desiderata, many of which are context-dependent and some of which cannot be satisfied at the same time, requiring trade-offs~\cite{sokol2020explainability}.
+Additionally, the properties expected of XAI systems span a broad range of \emph{sociotechnical} desiderata, many of which are context-dependent and some of which cannot be satisfied at the same time, requiring trade-offs~\cite{sokol2020explainability,sokol2021explainability}.
 The diversity of purposes to which end explainability is used and objectives had by distinct stakeholders involved in the process further complicate the creation, testing and deployment of XAI techniques in real life~\cite{bhatt2020explainable}.
-The lack of a universally agreed evaluation protocol also contributes to the problem.
-While generic frameworks exist~\cite{doshi2017towards}, they cannot prescribe the exact procedure given the breadth of use cases and involvement of humans -- as explainees -- in the process, which itself may be iterative and interactive~\cite{sokol2020one,sokol2018glass}.
+The lack of a universally agreed evaluation protocol also contributes to the problem~\cite{sokol2024does}.
+While generic frameworks exist, they cannot prescribe the exact procedure given the breadth of use cases and involvement of humans -- as explainees -- in the process, which itself may be iterative and interactive, thus further complicating explainability evaluation attempts.

+Even though realising explanatory communication in its full extent may be beyond our reach at the moment, its simplified version has been implemented for counterfactuals, allowing the explainees to customise and personalise their content via a rudimentary interaction schema~\cite{sokol2018glass,sokol2020one}.
+This limited form of user-driven information exchange within a fixed protocol is nonetheless already an improvement over simply making the \emph{interface} of an XAI technique interactive, which only offers an illusion of agency.